-We may collect, use, and disclose your health information for the following purposes under limited circumstances: □ As Required by Law.
-We may disclose information when required to do so by law. ☐ To Persons Involved with Your Care.
-We may collect, use, and disclose your health information to a person involved in your care or who helps pay for your care, such as a family member, when you are incapacitated or in an emergency, or when you agree or fail to object when given the opportunity.
-If you are unavailable or unable to object, we will use our best judgment to decide if the disclosure is in your best interests.
-Special rules apply regarding when we may disclose health information to family members and others involved in a deceased individual's care.
-We may disclose health information to any persons involved, prior to the death, in the care or payment for care of a deceased individual, unless we are aware that doing so would be inconsistent with a preference previously expressed by the deceased. □ For Public Health Activities such as reporting or preventing disease outbreaks to a public health authority. □For Reporting Victims of Abuse, Neglect or Domestic Violence to government authorities that are authorized by law to receive such information, including a social service or protective service agency. □ For Health Oversight Activities to a health oversight agency for activities authorized by law, such as licensure, governmental audits and fraud and abuse investigations. □ For Judicial or Administrative Proceedings such as in response to a court order, search warrant or subpoena. □ For Law Enforcement Purposes.
-We may disclose your health information to a law enforcement official for purposes such as providing limited information to locate a missing person or report a crime. □ To Avoid a Serious Threat to Health or Safety to you, another person, or the public, by, for example, disclosing information to public health agencies or law enforcement authorities, or in the event of an emergency or natural disaster. □ For Specialized Government Functions such as military and veteran activities, national security and intelligence activities, and the protective services for the President and others. □ For Workers' Compensation as authorized by, or to the extent necessary to comply with, state workers compensation laws that govern job-related injuries or illness. □ For Research Purposes such as research related to the evaluation of certain treatments or the prevention of disease or disability, if the research study meets federal privacy law requirements. □ To Provide Information Regarding Decedents.
-We may disclose information to a coroner or medical examiner to identify a deceased person, determine a cause of death, or as authorized by law.
-We may also disclose information to funeral directors as necessary to carry out their duties.
+□ To Persons Involved with Your Care or who help pay for your care, such as a family member, when you are incapacitated or in an emergency, or when you agree or fail to object when given the opportunity.
+If you are unavailable or unable to object, we will use our best judgment to decide if the disclosure is in your best interest.
+Special rules apply regarding when we may disclose health information about a deceased individual to family members and others.
+We may disclose health information to any persons involved, prior to the death, in the care or payment for care of a deceased individual, unless we are aware that doing so would be inconsistent with a preference previously expressed by the deceased.

+- □ For Public Health Activities such as reporting or preventing disease outbreaks to a public health authority.
+We may also disclose your information to the Food and Drug Administration (FDA) or persons under the jurisdiction of the FDA for purposes related to safety or quality issues, adverse events or to facilitate drug recalls. - □ For Reporting Victims of Abuse, Neglect or Domestic Violence to government authorities that are authorized by law to receive such information, including a social service or protective service agency. - □ For Health Oversight Activities to a health oversight agency for activities authorized by law, such as licensure, governmental audits and fraud and abuse investigations. - □ For Judicial or Administrative Proceedings such as in response to a court order, search warrant or subpoena. - □ For Law Enforcement Purposes to a law enforcement official for purposes such as providing limited information to locate a missing person or report a crime. - □ To Avoid a Serious Threat to Health or Safety to you, another person, or the public, by, for example, disclosing information to public health agencies or law enforcement authorities, or in the event of an emergency or natural disaster. - □ For Specialized Government Functions such as military and veteran activities, national security and intelligence activities, and the protective services for the President and others. - □ For Workers' Compensation as authorized by, or to the extent necessary to comply with, state workers compensation laws that govern job-related injuries or illness. - □ For Research Purposes such as research related to the evaluation of certain treatments or the prevention of disease or disability, if the research study meets federal privacy law requirements, or for certain activities related to preparing a research study. - □ To Provide Information Regarding Decedents to a coroner or medical examiner to identify a deceased person, determine a cause of death, or as authorized by law.
+We may also use and disclose information to funeral directors as necessary to carry out their duties. - □ For Organ Donation Purposes to entities that handle procurement, banking or transplantation of organs, eyes or tissue to facilitate donation and transplantation. - To Correctional Institutions or Law Enforcement Officials if you are an inmate of a correctional institution or under the custody of a law enforcement official, but only if necessary (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution. - □ To Business Associates that perform functions on our behalf or provide us with services if the information is necessary for such functions or services.
+Our business associates are required, under contract with us and pursuant to federal law, to protect the privacy of your information.